janschill/cern-solid-code-investigation/agreements/thesis_proposal.md

 ### Intended Learning Outcomes

 - Extensive knowledge about the Solid ecosystem with special focus on:
+  - Justification of the technologies within the ecosystem
   - Authentication and authorization
   - Reading and writing to Solid web servers (Solid pod)
   - Data interoperability